dergigi/dergigi.github.io/bio.md

 Bitcoin podcast \"[Einundzwanzig](https://einundzwanzig.space/)\" with one of his co-hosts which turned into a community movement that now spans [multiple countries](https://twentyone.world/).
 He is passionate about privacy, human rights, and freedom technology.
-As the head of strategy and operations of [OpenSats](https://opensats.org/), he spends most of his day thinking about how to best support the development of free and open-source software as we transition towards an increasingly bitcoinized world.
+As the head of strategy and operations at [OpenSats](https://opensats.org/), he spends most of his day thinking about how to best support the development of free and open-source software as we transition towards an increasingly bitcoinized world.

 ---